tomjoht/tomjoht.github.io/_drafts/create_github_pages_site.md

 create it in the master branch.

-name it after your github account name, so if your github name was tomjohnson1492, then you name this github repo tomjohnson1492.github.io
+name it after your github account name, so if your github name was tomjoht, then you name this github repo tomjoht.github.io

-put an index file there with some content, and go to tomjohnson1492.github.io to confirm that it's working.
+put an index file there with some content, and go to tomjoht.github.io to confirm that it's working.

 now add your jekyll site.